joehahn/cat-chase-grasshopper/README.md

 ![](figs/rewards.png)

-Now play this game again using a 'fast' strategy where the cat is preprogrammed to always turn towards the bug at the 5x faster speed:
+Now play this game again using a 'fast' strategy where the cat is preprogrammed to always advance towards the bug at the 5x faster speed:
 ![](figs/xy_fast.png)<br />
 So after each hop, the cat can narrow the distance in less time, but because the cat can only turn in 25 degree increments, the fast cat then has to make